 With a customizable interface, Contentful is easy to use and completely flexible for creating all types of content.

 You can structure the content for any channel.
-Create custom content types, select and choose individual fields and arrange entries in a flexible hierarchy.
+Create custom content types, select and have content editors choose individual fields and arrange entries in a flexible hierarchy.

 Contentful has a docs search; you can quickly search the docs to find what you’re looking for.